Matt Vierling Player Props: Tigers vs. Twins

-On Sunday, Matt Vierling (.378 on-base percentage in past 10 games, 60 points above season-long percentage) and the Detroit Tigers play the Minnesota Twins, whose starting pitcher will be Louie Varland.
-First pitch is at 2:10 PM ET.
+On Friday, Matt Vierling (batting .345 in his past 10 games) and the Detroit Tigers face the Minnesota Twins, whose starting pitcher will be Kenta Maeda.
+First pitch is at 6:40 PM ET.

-He had a hitless showing in his last game (0-for-4) against the Twins.
+He had a one-hit performance in his previous game (1-for-4) against the Royals.

 Matt Vierling Game Info & Props vs. the Twins